This Cupcake Bath Bomb Recipe with Soap Frosting looks so much like the real thing!

 Today I want to share a special fizzy bath bomb recipe that I think women will absolutely love!

-These bath bombs look just like real cupcakes and you’ll notice that making them is not all that much different from making real cupcakes either.
+These bath bombs look just like real cupcakes with the cupcake bath bomb “frosting” and you’ll notice that making them is not all that much different from making real cupcakes either.

 You’ll want to gather all of the bath bomb supplies below before getting started.

 You can actually use any essential oils you love the smell of, even though this recipe calls for two of my faves – Bergamot and Orange!

 I always use these particular essential oils when I want to make something that I will be using on my body.
 I am pretty cautious about the ingredients that I allow to be absorbed through my skin, because your skin happens to be the easiest way for toxins to get into your blood stream and wreck havoc on your health.

 Once you have all of the ingredients, you are ready to get started.
 I like that you can make several cupcake bath bombs at one time using this recipe, which makes it super easy to share with friends.

 Bath Bombs Ingredients